Connor Joe: Seattle Mariners

+On February 10, 2026, Joe signed a minor league contract with the Seattle Mariners.
+He was assigned to the Triple-A Tacoma Rainiers to begin the regular season.
+On April 8, Joe was selected to Seattle's active roster following an injury to Víctor Robles.
+He made 21 appearances for the Mariners, slashing .179/.289/.308 with one home run, three RBI, and two stolen bases.
+Joe was designated for assignment by Seattle on September 1.

 Personal life

-Joe's parents are Mee-Sun and Peter Joe.
-He is of Chinese heritage.
+Joe is Chinese American.
 His grandparents immigrated from China: his father's family moved to Connecticut and his mother’s family moved to New York.
 After his parents married, they moved to Poway, California, a suburb of San Diego.
 His family owned and operated two restaurants in San Diego.

-Joe and his wife Kylie reside in Arizona.
-The couple had met at the University of San Diego, where Connor played baseball and Kylie played softball.
+Joe and his wife reside in Arizona.
+They met at the University of San Diego, where he played baseball and his wife played softball.
 They married in November 2018.
 Their daughter was born in December 2022.

 On March 18, 2020, Joe announced he had undergone surgery for testicular cancer and was in his recovery process.
-He was declared cancer free on July 20, 2020.
+The cancer had spread to his lungs.
+He was declared cancer free on July 20.